Computable Minds

 Monitor with giant cactus

 Formerly, when still the CRT (Cathodic Ray Tube) monitors were in use, emerge the myth of cactus that absorb the monitor radiations.
 This swindle probably was thought by some illuminated herbalist that saw the bulky filters antiradiaton that was putting in front of the screen.
 Surely though that he can win a lot of money selling cactus as substitute of this filters, because a cactus is a lot of more nice and friendly than an authentic filter antiradiation.
 Follow reading if you want to know why this belief is absurd.
-Continue discovering:
+Surprise yourself with the rest of "The myth of the antiradiation cactus"

 visits